The big guide to CV writing: make our template your own

 Our graduate CV template does not include a personal statement (sometimes also known as a profile, career aim or mission statement) or key achievements section because we do not believe this is essential, particularly at this early stage in your career.
 The risk is that a profile or personal statement can come across as generic, bland and waffly, and employers may find them off-putting.
 If you really feel that your CV needs an introduction, we suggest a brief Key achievements section, as this is more likely to be focused and succinct, and provide the kind of concrete detail that employers like.

-However, if you are writing a CV that will not be accompanied by a covering letter or application form (or both), for example, to upload to a jobs board, a personal profile could be a useful way to introduce yourself.
+However, if you are writing a CV that will not be accompanied by a covering letter or application form (or both) ¬– for example, to upload to a jobs board or to apply for a role via LinkedIn – a personal profile could be a useful way to introduce yourself.

 You could use Education and qualifications as a heading for this section.